 What is Sexual Assault Support Services?

-Sexual Assault Support Services, known as SASS, began in 1979 as a victim response program in collaboration with Washoe County and City of Reno agencies to provide quality care to sexual assault victims and help them navigate the legal system as needed.
+Sexual Assault Support Services, known as SASS, began in 1979 as a victim response program in collaboration with Washoe County and City of Reno agencies to provide quality care to sexual assault survivors and help them navigate the legal system as needed.

 Our highly trained and experienced advocacy team provides immediate crisis intervention services for survivors of sexual assault, as well as to family members, loved ones, and friends throughout Northern Nevada and Eastern California communities.
 All services are offered free of charge 24 hours a day, 365 days a year.

 Because rape and violence are so prevalent and can cause such devastating aftermath in the lives that it affects, it is important for our community to know that there are resources that can help victims become survivors.
-Our purpose for more than 30 years has been to provide unconditional support, resources and options to those victimized by any form of interpersonal violence.
+Our purpose for more than 30 years has been to provide unconditional support, resources, and options to those victimized by any form of interpersonal violence.

 Sexual assault prevention starts with education.